lonevox/Cookie-Clicker-Mobile-Patch/README.md

 Major bug fixes:
 - Any upgrade can now be used in the permanent upgrade slots.

+Additions:
+- A wrinkler GUI in the special tab that shows how many active wrinklers you have and also has a button to pop all wrinklers (it wont pop shiny wrinklers).

 New settings:
 - Short Numbers - Shorten big numbers using english notation (default: on)
 - Short Formatting - Shorten the notation of cookies in bank (default: on)